Overdose Prevention and Response

 Everyone who goes through the CCPH Overdose Prevention and Response training may receive a kit containing naloxone, a lifesaving drug that reverses the effects of opioids for overdose victims.
 CCPH provides training sessions and naloxone kits free of charge; there is no cost for anyone to attend training and learn how to save a life.

 Overdose Prevention and Response training and naloxone kits are available to individuals at the CCPH Harm Reduction Center during Syringe Services hours:

 Closed on State and Federal holidays.
 See the Harm Reduction Syringe Services page for closures.

-We offer three versions of overdose response and naloxone administration training.
+We offer two versions of overdose response and naloxone administration training.
 For all trainings, participants complete an individual training completion form and may receive a naloxone kit if they wish.

 - Individual training (10-15 minutes)